You are here

 For some tasty quick bites, try Potbelly Sandwich Shop in the Penn Quarter & Chinatown neighborhood.
 In addition to having multiple DC locations, the eatery serves sandwiches all day long, and your kids will appreciate the creamy milkshakes.
 Nearby, the Corner Bakery Cafe also serves breakfast and lunch.
 Along with fresh pastries and oatmeal for breakfast, Corner Bakery prepares made-to-order sandwiches, soups and heaping bowls of pasta.
 Cava Grill offers a Mediterranean mix customized just for your taste buds.
 The steps are easy: you begin with a base, throw in a few delicious dips and spreads, stack it with a protein like braised beef or lamb, then top it off with crumbled feta, pita crisps, cucumber salad.

-For something altogether unique and memorable, have a Mediterranean-inspired lunch or coffee and cake at Kogod Courtyard Cafe in the National Portrait Gallery.
+For something altogether unique and memorable, have a Mediterranean-inspired lunch or coffee and cake at the Courtyard Cafe at the National Portrait Gallery and Smithsonian American Art Museum.
 The breathtaking architecture and expansive open space provides room to explore for the little ones.

 The National Museum of American History has a very bright and busy cafeteria called the Stars & Stripes Cafe on the lower level.
 Open for lunch only, the cafe uses sustainable food products to make their pizza, barbeque and desserts.